dotnet-websharper/docs/Translation-CSharp.md

 It is recommended that it is unique across your solution.
 You can also use `[Name("")]` on the interface type to make all interface methods have the same translated name as their original .NET name (if not specified otherwise by a `Name` on the member).

+If you use the `[JavaScipt(false)]` attribute on an interface or abstract class, its member's naming will not be tracked by the compiler, this is sometimes useful for divergent behavior of the code in .NET and in JavaScipt.

 <a name="types"></a>
 ## Types for interacting with outside JavaScript code